 Grow our minds by taking responsibility for all that we do;

-..in short, Home Farm will be thinking ‘BIG’ this year.
+..in short, Home Farm adults and pupils this ‘BIG’.

 BIG thinking will be part of every lesson, every piece of work marked and all discussions with pupils.
 Adults and pupils alike will encourage each other to Believe in themselves to overcome challenges, to Inspire others with their work and effort and Grow continually both in spirit and by becoming effective, confident lifelong learners.

 What makes us proud about Home Farm?
 Huge amounts!
 But if you were to really push us to answer what made us unique, then we’d highlight the following: